 Africa was certainly not the most popular colonial destination for the European powers in the 17th century.
 Only some African harbours were under their control, used mostly as slave markets or entrepots for the ships that sailed between Europe and India.

 There was, however, a single exception.
-The territory surrounding the Cape of Good Hope in the South was settled by a group of Dutch immigrants in the 17th century.
+A group of Dutch immigrants settled the Cape of Good Hope territory in the South in the 17th century.
 Their main occupation was farming, and that was how they called themselves: the Boers (“farmers” in Dutch).
-Years of fight against the black-skinned tribes inhabiting the area fostered an exceptional sense of solidarity among the Boers, and a one of uniqueness, too.
+Years of the fight against the black-skinned tribes inhabiting the area fostered an exceptional sense of solidarity among the Boers, and a one of uniqueness, too.
 They began to consider themselves the chosen ones.
-They soon became the most powerful ethnic group in the area, enslaved the locals and made them work at their farms.
+They soon became the most powerful ethnic group in the area, enslaved the locals, and made them work at their farms.
 Their presence in the Cape Colony was of no great significance for the Netherlands, so the Dutch authorities granted them self-government.
 The Boer authorities were located in Kaapstad (Dutch for Cape Town).

-This steady state was ended by the revolutionary wave that flooded Europe in the end of the 18th century.
-The Netherlands were conquered by the French army in 1795.
+This steady-state was ended by the revolutionary wave that flooded Europe at the end of the 18th century.
+The French army conquered the Netherlands in 1795.
 In response, Britain, France’s main enemy, seized the Dutch overseas territories, including the Cape Colony.
 The Anglo-Dutch treaty of 1814, signed after the Netherlands regained independence, confirmed the British rule of the territory.

 British settlers, then, to the Boers’ discomfort, started to migrate to the new colony.
-Slavery had already been abolished in the UK by then, which made the Boers feel even more uncomfortable.
-They were not the masters of their land any more, and their self-government was limited by the British.
+Slavery had already been abolished in the UK by then, making the Boers feel even more uncomfortable.
+They were not the masters of their land anymore, and their self-government was limited by the British.
 Finally, in 1834, slavery was abolished in the entire British Empire.
-The Boers, whose farms could not exist without slave labour, decided to leave the Cape Colony.
+The Boers, whose farms could not exist without slave labor, decided to leave the Cape Colony.
 Led by Andries Pretorius, they embarked on the Groot Trek, the Great March.
 They moved East and, having beaten several local tribes, founded two new republics: Natalia and Orange (Oranje).
-When the former was seized by the British in 1840s, its citizens moved north and founded another one, called Transvaal.
+When the former was seized by the British in the 1840s, its citizens moved north and founded another one, called Transvaal.
 Of course, only the Boers could enjoy all the civic rights in the new republics.
-The Black were, again, enslaved and forced to work at the farms.
+The afroamericans were, again, enslaved and forced to work at the farms.

 It was not long after Kruger signed the independence treaty with the British that the rich gold reefs were discovered in Witwatersrand, in western Transvaal.
 The Boers, however, were not interested in them, as their main occupation was farming (and, of course, enslaving the locals).
-As a result, thousands of foreign prospectors, called uitlanders (outlanders) in Afrikaans, the language of the Boers, came to Transvaal to search for gold, and settled there, to the Boers’ discomfort.
-Meanwhile, a British entrepreneur Cecil Rhodes (the founder of De Beers, a leading diamond company until today) initiated the British conquest of the territories lying north of the Cape Colony.
-Three new colonies were created: Bechuanaland (now Botswana), Southern Rhodesia (now Zimbabwe) and Northern Rhodesia (now Zambia).
-Still in the 1880s, the British established their rule in Kenya, south-east of Sudan.
-Their “Cape to Cairo” plan could not, however, be accomplished, as the Germans had conquered the area between Northern Rhodesia and the British East Africa (Kenya).
+As a result, thousands of foreign prospectors, called uitlanders (outlanders) in Afrikaans, the language of the Boers, came to Transvaal to search for gold and settled there, to the Boers’ discomfort.
+Meanwhile, a British entrepreneur Cecil Rhodes (the founder of De Beers, a leading diamond company until today), initiated the British conquest of the territories lying north of the Cape Colony.
+Three new colonies were created: Bechuanaland (now Botswana), Southern Rhodesia (now Zimbabwe), and Northern Rhodesia (now Zambia).
+Still, in the 1880s, the British established their rule in Kenya, south-east of Sudan.
+However, their “Cape to Cairo” plan could not be accomplished, as the Germans had conquered the area between Northern Rhodesia and British East Africa (Kenya).

 Finally, in 1902, the Boers gave up.
 Four years later, Transvaal and Orange became British colonies.
 In 1910, the Cape Colony, Transvaal, Orange, and Natalia all became parts of the newly formed Union of South Africa, a British dominion.
 Louis Botha, one of the Boer commanders, was elected president.
-The Boers, who dominated the politics of the new country, implemented a race-segregation policy, later called the Apartheid.
+The Boers, who dominated the new country’s politics, implemented a race-segregation policy, later called the Apartheid.

-In 1961, the Union of South Africa changed its name into the Republic of South Africa and, unlike Canada or Australia, dropped the British dominion status.
+In 1961, the Union of South Africa changed its name into the Republic of South Africa and dropped the British dominion status, unlike Canada or Australia.
 The Apartheid was there to stay, as we know today, for much longer.